wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

   `Type String`

 $ossec_cluster_hidden
   Toggles whether or not to show information about the cluster that generated an alert.
-If this is set to `yes`, information about the cluster that generated the event won’t be included in the alert..
+If this is set to `yes`, information about the cluster that generated the event won’t be included in the alert.

   `Default no`